Dr. Sonya Bierbower

 Dr. Sonya M. Bierbower is an associate professor in the Department of Chemical & Biological Science & Engineering at the United States Military Academy.

-She graduated with a B.S. in biology from the University of Georgia (UGA), and as an undergraduate, she was involved in research areas of motor task learning behavior in capuchin monkeys and protein purification in nitrogen-fixing bacteria.
+She graduated with a bachelor's degree in biology from the University of Georgia (UGA).
+As an undergraduate, she was involved in research areas of motor task learning behavior in capuchin monkeys and protein purification in nitrogen-fixing bacteria.

-After graduating with honors from UGA, Dr. Bierbower completed a master’s degree with highest distinction from DePaul University.
+After graduating with honors from UGA, Bierbower completed a master’s degree with highest distinction from DePaul University.
 Her research focused on the pathophysiology of parasite/host relationships and the role of parasite manipulation of neuromodulators.
-She then earned her Ph.D. from the University of Kentucky, with doctoral research focused on environmental and physiological effects on neuronal synaptic transmission and neural circuitry.
+She then earned a doctorate from the University of Kentucky with research focused on environmental and physiological effects on neuronal synaptic transmission and neural circuitry.

-Following her doctorate, Dr. Bierbower was a postdoctoral fellow in the Department of Physiology at the University of Texas Health Science Center at San Antonio.
-Her research studied the augmentation of the KCNQ potassium channel in a stroke-induced brain injury and a traumatic brain injury (TBI) in a vertebrate model.
-While at UTHSCSA, Dr. Bierbower was awarded a NIH T32 and NRSA F32 postdoctoral research fellowships.
+Following her doctorate, Bierbower was a postdoctoral fellow in the Department of Physiology at the University of Texas Health Science Center at San Antonio.
+Her research studied the augmentation of the KCNQ potassium channel in a stroke-induced brain injury and a traumatic brain injury in a vertebrate model.
+While there, Bierbower was awarded a NIH T32 and NRSA F32 postdoctoral research fellowships.

-Following her fellowships, Dr. Bierbower accepted a faculty position at William Paterson University (WPU) in Wayne, New Jersey.
-As a tenured professor at WPU, she had an active undergraduate and graduate research program focused on traumatic brain injuries, excitotoxicity, and cannabinoid receptors' role as a therapeutic approach to injury.
+Following her fellowships, Bierbower accepted a faculty position at William Paterson University in Wayne, New Jersey.
+As a tenured professor, she had an active undergraduate and graduate research program focused on traumatic brain injuries, excitotoxicity, and cannabinoid receptors' role as a therapeutic approach to injury.

-In 2022, she accepted the position at USMA and is active in research focused on understanding the microbiome, immune response, synaptic transmission, and neural circuitry using invertebrate models.
+In 2022, she accepted the position at USMA, where she is active in research focused on understanding the microbiome, immune response, synaptic transmission, and neural circuitry using invertebrate models.

 Ph.D., Biology/Neuroscience - University of Kentucky